dav1248/irradiance_monitoring/README.md

 #### setup()

-Nothing really relevant, maybe the initialisation of the SD card reader: the code looks at existing log files and creates a new one with an incremented number, before opening it to insert the headers.
+SD card reader: the code looks at existing log files and creates a new one with an incremented number, before opening it to insert the headers.

 #### loop()